Frequently Asked Questions

 Yes, all students must complete the “Application for Graduation” form and submit it to the Registrar at least two semesters before the anticipated graduation date.

-The Registrar will review your academic record and return two copies of your Application for Graduation to your department showing which courses you still need to complete in order to satisfy the graduation requirements of your program.
-One copy will be addressed to you and one will be addressed to your advisor.
+The Registrar will review your academic record and return a copy of your Application for Graduation to you and one to your advisor indicating which courses you still need to complete to fulfill graduation requirements.

 Withdrawing from a course means that you are still counted as enrolled in that course and you have received a grade of “W” for it.
 Check your online transcript to view your grade of “W”.
 A grade of “W” does not count in GPA calculation.